memento-ai/Memento/packages/types/README.md

 ## Key Features
 - Defines the `Mem` object schema, which represents a single piece of content with its ID, content string, embedding vector, and token count.
-- Provides metadata schemas for different types of `Mem` objects, including conversations, documents, fragments, summaries, and synopses.
+- Provides metadata schemas for different types of `Mem` objects, including conversations, documents, fragments, summaries, synopses, resolutions, and conversation exchanges.
 - Includes enumerations for classifying `Mem` objects by their kind (e.g., conversation, document, fragment) and representing user and assistant roles.
 - Offers utility functions for creating `Mem` objects, parsing various data types, and constructing user and assistant messages.
 - Defines the `Memento` schema, which combines a metadata record with the linked `Mem` content record.